Robustness in deep learning: The good (width), the bad (depth), and the ugly (initialization): Numerical evidence

 \subsection{Validation for width}

-We verify the relationship between the \emph{perturbation stability} and the width of network as illustrated by~Eqs.~\eqref{eq:thm_1} and~\eqref{eq:thm_3}.
-We conduct a series of experiments on MNIST dataset using FCN with different widths.~\cref{fig:verify_width} shows the relationship between \emph{perturbation stability} and width of FCN with different depths and training regimes.
+We verify the relationship between the \emph{perturbation stability} and the width of network as illustrated by~\cref{eq:thm_1,eq:thm_3}.
+We conduct a series of experiments on MNIST dataset using FCN with different widths.~\cref{fig:verify_width} shows the relationship between the \emph{perturbation stability} and width of FCN with different depths and training regimes.
 Here for lazy training and non-lazy training we use the same initialization as~\cref{ssec:Validation_lazy}.

-~\cref{fig:verify_width_lazy} exhibits the relationship between the \emph{perturbation stability} and the width for neural networks with different depths of $L=2, 4, 6, 8$, and $10$.
-All of the five curves show the phase transition with width, and the \emph{perturbation stability} first increases and then decreases with width, which match our theoretical results. \cref{fig:verify_width_non_lazy} shows the difference of the effect of width on the \rebuttal{\emph{perturbation stability}} of lazy and non-lazy training for two-layer neural networks.
-First, the \emph{perturbation stability} of non-lazy training is significantly smaller than that of lazy training, which means non-lazy training regime is more robust.
-Besides, the \emph{perturbation stability} of non-lazy training decrease with the width of the neural network increases, which coincides with our theoretical result, i.e., no phase transition phenomenon.
+~\cref{fig:verify_width_lazy} exhibits the relationship between the \emph{perturbation stability} and the width of neural networks with different depths for $L=2, 4, 6, 8$, and $10$.
+All of the five curves confirm the phase transition with width: the \emph{perturbation stability} firstly increases and then decreases with width, which match our theoretical results. \cref{fig:verify_width_non_lazy} shows the difference of the effect of width on the \emph{perturbation stability} of lazy and non-lazy training for two-layer neural networks.
+The \emph{perturbation stability} of non-lazy training is significantly smaller than that of lazy training, which means non-lazy training regime is more robust.
+Besides, the \emph{perturbation stability} of non-lazy training decreases with the width of the neural network increases, which coincides with our theoretical result, i.e., no phase transition phenomenon.